nuha21/nuha21/README.md

 - 🌱 I’m currently learning ...
 React.js, Typescript, SQL, AWS
 - 👯 I’m looking to collaborate on ...
 Any open-source projects!
 - 💬 Ask me about ...
 How to land a Software Engineering internship, Hackathons, Networking
-- 📫 How to reach me: ... preferably email linked below
+- 📫 How to reach me: ...
+Preferably email linked below
 - 😄 Pronouns: ...
 She/Her
 - ⚡ Fun fact: ...
 I am only child!